DreyAnd/WhoDupMe/README.md

 * This tool serves as a little utility which allows a bug bounty hunter to **discover who gave him a duplicate** on his HackerOne report.
 * As a result he *may* get in contact with the hunter or eventually hire a hitman on him! (for legal reasons this is a joke)

+Note: For this tool to work the report you got a duplicate on has to be in *resolved* state.
 ## Installation:

 #### From source: